 Step 1: Assess Your Gourds

 If gourds still have green areas or feel heavy, allow more drying time.
 Processing unripe loofah results in soft, weak sponges that won't last.
-For help determining optimal maturity, see our detailed harvest timing guide.
+For help determining optimal maturity, see our harvest timing guide.

 Step 2: Soak the Gourds

 Submerge dried gourds in warm water.
 The skin needs to soften before it will peel easily.
+Use warm (not hot) water to speed the process, and soak for 10-30 minutes depending on dryness.
+Test readiness by pinching—skin should feel soft and peel easily.

 Tip: Very dry gourds may need longer soaking.
 If skin is still tough after 30 minutes, let them soak up to an hour.
 Some gardeners soak overnight for stubborn gourds.